Mark Sykes: Protégé of Kitchener

 When the First World War broke out in 1914, Lieutenant-Colonel Sykes was the commanding officer of the 5th Battalion of the Green Howards.
 However he did not lead them into battle, as his particular talents were needed by the Intelligence department of the War Office working for Lord Kitchener, the Secretary of State for War.
 Kitchener placed Sykes on Sir Maurice de Bunsen's Committee advising the Cabinet on Middle Eastern affairs.

 Although Sykes never got to know Kitchener well, they shared a similar outlook, and Sykes had gained a new confidence.
 He soon became the dominant person on the committee, and so garnering great influence on British Middle Eastern policy, later becoming a prominent expert.
-For the Intelligence Unit he wrote pamphlets promoting Arab independence, fomenting revolt against the Ottoman Empire.
-He was introduced to Colonel Oswald Fitzgerald, Kitchener's assistant secretary, who continued to be useful contact after the Field Marshal's death.
+For the Intelligence Unit he wrote pamphlets promoting Arab independence, fomenting revolt against the Turkish Empire.
+He was introduced to Colonel Oswald FitzGerald, Kitchener's assistant secretary.
 London still hoped to persuade Turkey to abstain from fighting, or to join the Allies' side in the war against the Central Powers.

-It was Sykes' intelligence that informed the Foreign Office that Turkey would fight alongside Germany – which Fitzgerald carried by letter to Kitchener.
+It was Sykes's intelligence that informed the Foreign Office that Turkey would fight alongside Germany – which Fitzgerald carried by letter to Kitchener.
 (Turkey became a belligerent in November 1914.)
 Sykes only saw Kitchener briefly once in his life at York House, on which occasion he was presented with a list of points for discussion.
-Sykes's advice was clear: "Turkey must cease to be...should be done up to the nines and given money and food....Then premiums might be offered for camels...then a price for telegraphic insulators...then a price for interruption of Hejaz railway line and a good price for Turkish Mausers and a good price for deserters from the Turkish Army...if possible keep the whole of the Hejaz Railway in a ferment and destroy bridges".
+Sykes's advice was clear: "Turkey must cease to be...should be done up to the nines and given money and food....Then premiums might be offered for camels...then a price for telegraphic insulators...then a price for interruption of Hejaz Railway line and a good price for Turkish Mausers and a good price for deserters from the Turkish Army...if possible keep the whole of the Hejaz Railway in a ferment and destroy bridges".

-Upon Sykes' instigation, but not completely according to his wishes, the Foreign Office set up the Arab Bureau in Cairo in January 1916.
+Upon Sykes's instigation, but not completely according to his wishes, the Foreign Office set up the Arab Bureau in Cairo in January 1916.
 Sykes designed the flag of the Arab Revolt, a combination of green, red, black and white.
-Variations on his design later served as flags of Jordan, Iraq, Syria, Egypt, Sudan, Kuwait, Yemen, the United Arab Emirates and Palestine, none of which existed as separate nations before the First World War.
+Variations on his design later served as flags of Jordan, Iraq, Syria, Egypt, Sudan, Kuwait, Yemen, the United Arab Emirates and Palestine, none of which except for Egypt had existed as separate nations before the First World War.

+With the rise of the Lloyd George ministry in December 1916, he was appointed to the War Cabinet Secretariat, and assigned to the British section of the Supreme War Council at Versailles, France.